hackforla/peopledepot/CONTRIBUTING.md

     docker-compose exec web python manage.py createsuperuser --no-input
     ```

 1. Browse to the web admin interface at `http://localhost:8000/admin/` and confirm the admin site is running.
-Use DJANGO_SUPERUSER_USERNAME and DJANGO_SUPERUSER_PASSWORD from .env.dev for credentials.
+Use DJANGO_SUPERUSER_USERNAME and DJANGO_SUPERUSER_PASSWORD from .env.docker for credentials.

 ## 3. Managing Docker